ArhanChaudhary/qter/media/paper/paper.typ

 The $1.362(13.348)^n$ term dominates $0.138(-1.348)^n$ as $n$ approaches infinity; our new branching factor is approximately $13.348$!

 It turns out that $a_n$ is not an exact bound on the number of distinct positions at sequence length $N$ but merely an upper bound.
 This is because the formula overcounts, and the actual number is always lower: it considers canonical sequences that produce equivalent states such as $\R2$ $\L2$ $\U2$ $\D2$ and $\U2$ $\D2$ $\R2$ $\L2$ as two distinct positions.
 It turns out it is extremely nontrivial to describe and account for these equivalences, to the point where it's not worth doing so: at shallow and medium depths, $a_n$ roughly stays within $10%$ of the actual distinct position count.
 The Cycle Combination Solver considers the extra work negligible and searches equivalent canonical sequences anyways.
-The Big O time complexity of $a_n$ as well as the IDA\* search algorithm can be realized as $O(13.348^n)$, an improvement over the $O(18^n)$ from @time-complexity-1.
+The Big O time complexity of IDA\* can be realized as $O(13.348^d/m)$, an improvement over $O(18^d/m)$ from @time-complexity-1.

 The Cycle Combination Solver uses an optimized finite state machine to perform the canonical sequence optimization.

 ==== Sequence symmetry <time-complexity-2>

 We use a special form of symmetry reduction during the search we call _sequence symmetry_, first observed by Rokicki @sequence-symmetry and improved by our implementation.
-Some solution to the Cycle Combination Solver $A B C D$ conjugated by $A^(-1)$ yields $A^(-1) (A B C D) A = B C D A$, which we observe to also be a rotation of the original sequence as well as a solution to the Cycle Combination Solver by the properties of conjugation discussed earlier.
+Some solution to the Cycle Combination Solver $A B C D$ conjugated by $A^(-1)$ yields $A^(-1) (A B C D) A = B C D A$, which we observe to be a rotation of the original sequence as well as a solution to the Cycle Combination Solver by the properties of conjugation discussed earlier.
 Repeatedly applying this conjugation:

 $
        & A^(-1) (A B C D) A = B C D A \